About

 Work progresses on specialized areas such as the ARFF trainer, burn pits, control systems, and support structures.

-Full Operations Expected
+Full Operation Expected

 The NCETC is expected to open fully, offering training across multiple disciplines including ARFF, Swift Water Rescue, Urban Search and Rescue, Hazmat response, and Fire Investigation.